-5. DISPOSITIONS
+5. Dispositions

-- (a) Effective January 1, 2023, Alta Newspaper Group LP and Swift Current Holdings LP were accounted for as joint ventures.
+- (a) In August 2024, the sale of certain mining intelligence assets resulted in a gain on sale of \$2.7 million.
+Cash proceeds of \$1.7 million were received, with a deferred sales price receivable of \$1.1 million, which was recorded within Other Current Assets. - (b) Throughout 2023 and 2024, as part of its new strategy and focus, the Company completed the sale of certain operations in the print community media segment.
+Individually and in aggregate these did not result in any material gains and losses upon disposition or divestment - (c) Effective January 1, 2023, Alta Newspaper Group LP and Swift Current Holdings LP were accounted for as joint ventures.
 As the result of changes in the structure of the underlying shareholders agreements with the previous minority shareholders of certain print community media operations, it was determined that the Company no longer has the ability to exercise control over these operations.
 As such, the Company recorded a deemed disposition of the controlling interest in the subsidiaries and acquired an investment in the joint venture operations at fair market value resulting in a net non-cash loss on disposal of \$2.7 million.
-These entities, which in past years were consolidated, were equity accounted for since January 1, 2023, and the share of their earnings were recorded within equity earnings during 2023. - (b) In February 2023, the Company completed the sale of its printing assets into two new joint venture operations resulting in a non-cash loss on disposal of \$3.3 million.
-These joint ventures were entered into to extend the profitability of these operations. - (c) In December 2023, the Company completed the sale of its mining media operations for total consideration of \$4.0 million.
+These entities, which in past years were consolidated, were equity accounted for since January 1, 2023, and the share of their earnings were recorded within equity earnings during 2023. - (d) In February 2023, the Company completed the sale of its printing operations into two new joint venture operations resulting in a non-cash loss on disposal of \$3.3 million.
+These joint ventures were entered into to extend the profitability of these operations. - (e) In December 2023, the Company completed the sale of its mining media operations for total consideration of \$4.0 million.
 The Company received \$2.5 million cash at closing, and recorded a deferred sale receivable of \$1.0 million, net of working capital adjustments, which was included in Other Current Assets and Other Assets.
 The sale resulted in a net gain on sale of \$3.4 million.
 The mining media operations were previously included within the Commodity Information segment.